 When enrollment is complete and the student has been accepted by the admissions committee, the applicant will receive an acceptance letter from Scappoose Adventist School.
 Students are accepted on a nine-week trial basis.
-The admissions committee will review all student applications.
+The admissions committee will review all student applications, and the school board has the final decision regarding acceptance.
 The school reserves the right to evaluate any student before placement in the appropriate grade level.

-Students with a past debt must have an approved payment plan.
+Students will not be accepted with a past debt or without an approved payment plan.